Frequently Asked Questions

 Practitioners fully licensed to practice in September 2014 or earlier are eligible to apply to Clinical Scholar in the 2019-2021 program.
 The designation for what counts towards clinical training depends on the discipline.
 Generally, the designation begins upon completion of licensure that allows the individual to practice without supervision.
 For physicians, the designation begins post-residency.
 For social workers, the designation begins upon completion of provisional licensure and satisfaction of the state’s supervised practice requirements.

 Is there an age limit or maximum number of years experience?

-For the Clinical Scholars Program, there is neither a maximum age limit or number of years of clinical experience cap.
-The team member must possess at least five years of clinical experience and be currently clinically active or supervising clinical providers or trainees.
+For the Clinical Scholars Program, there is neither a maximum age limit nor a maximum number of years of clinical experience.
+Each team member must possess at least five years of clinical experience and be currently clinically active or supervising clinical providers or trainees.